13 Best Biology Games For Better Learning | 2023 Edition

 Available at: Askabiologist

-Coming to the point, Busy Bones is a virtual lab where you can explore the human bone using various in-game features.
-Players can dissect, peel apart bones to explore what’s inside and use a virtual microscope to observe the smallest of detail.
+Busy Bones offers a virtual lab experience where players can explore human bones using different in-game features.
+They can dissect and examine bones, peel them apart to see what’s inside, and use a virtual microscope to observe even the smallest details.

 Price: $5.99/ per user